 The traditional approach to the Master in Professional Accounting (MPA) degree is open to students with a bachelor’s degree in any academic discipline.

 Benefits of the Program

-MPA students interact with professionals in the field through the MPA Distinguished Speaker Lyceum, receptions, team competitions, workshops and internships.
+- MPA students interact with business professionals through the MPA Distinguished Speaker Lyceum, receptions, team competitions, workshops and internships.

 U.S. - Early